Numbers 3 – The Census of the Levites

 From Merari came the family of the Mahlites and the family of the Mushites; these were the families of Merari.
 And those who were numbered, according to the number of all the males from a month old and above, were six thousand two hundred.
 The leader of the fathers’ house of the families of Merari was Zuriel the son of Abihail.
 These were to camp on the north side of the tabernacle.
 And the appointed duty of the children of Merari included the boards of the tabernacle, its bars, its pillars, its sockets, its utensils, all the work relating to them, and the pillars of the court all around, with their sockets, their pegs, and their cords.

 a.
-These were the families of Merari: The family of Merari (6,200 males) were to camp on the north side of the tabernacle.
+These were the families of Merari: The family of Merari (6,200 males) was to camp on the north side of the tabernacle.
 This was in between the tribe of Dan and the tabernacle itself.

 b.
 The appointed duty of the children of Merari included the boards of the tabernacle: The family of Merari was to take care of the structural aspects of the tabernacle including the pillars, the boards, and so forth.
 All the work relating to them means they were responsible for the disassembly, the transport, the assembly, and the maintenance of these articles that gave a frame, structure, and stability to the tabernacle.

 5. (38-39) The camp of the priests.

 Moreover those who were to camp before the tabernacle on the east, before the tabernacle of meeting, were Moses, Aaron, and his sons, keeping charge of the sanctuary, to meet the needs of the children of Israel; but the outsider who came near was to be put to death.
 All who were numbered of the Levites, whom Moses and Aaron numbered at the commandment of the LORD, by their families, all the males from a month old and above, were twenty-two thousand.